The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission: Introduction

 Cosmic Rays (CRs) with energy below $\sim1$ PeV are believed to originate in the Milky Way and to spread in the entire Galaxy due to diffusion in local magnetic fields~\citep{Gabici:2019jvz}.
 The diffuse $\gamma$-ray emission, produced by interaction of CRs with the gas contained in the galactic disk, carries information on the energy distribution of CRs in different regions of the Galaxy.

-Recent observations at GeV energies performed by Fermi-LAT suggest that the diffuse gamma-ray emission, parameterized as $\propto E^{-\Gamma}$, has a spectral index $\Gamma$ in the inner Galaxy which is smaller by an amount $\sim -0.2$ than the value observed at the Sun position (\cite{Pothast:2018bvh}, \cite{Yang:2016jda}, \cite{Acero:2016qlg}).
-This feature can be considered as the indirect evidence of a progressive CR spectral hardening towards the Galactic center.
-This conclusion, however, challenges the standard CR diffusion paradigm, in which uniform diffusion throughout the Galaxy is assumed, and would require non-standard or anomalous CR transport mechanisms, see e.g. \citep{Recchia:2016bnd, Cerri:2017joy}.
+Recent observations at GeV energies performed by Fermi-LAT suggest that the hadronic diffuse gamma-ray emission, parameterized as $\propto E^{-\Gamma}$, has a spectral index $\Gamma$ in the inner Galaxy which is smaller by an amount $\sim -0.2$ than the value observed at the Sun position \cite{Pothast:2018bvh}.
+This feature can be considered as the indirect evidence of a progressive CR spectral hardening towards the Galactic center \cite{Yang:2016jda,Acero:2016qlg}.
+This conclusion, however, challenges standard implementations of the CR diffusion paradigm, in which uniform diffusion throughout the Galaxy is assumed, and would require a more complex description of CR transport \citep{Recchia:2016bnd, Cerri:2017joy}.
 It is thus extremely important to consider any possible alternative explanations of Fermi-LAT results \cite{Nava:2017qun}.

 An essential step for the observational identification of CR diffuse emission, is the evaluation of the cumulative flux produced by sources which are too faint to be resolved by Fermi-LAT.
 These sources are not individually detected but give rise to a large scale diffuse flux superimposed to that produced by CR interactions.
-To investigate the role of this additional component \cite{Acero:2016qlg} and \cite{Pothast:2018bvh} performed a source population study concluding that the diffuse flux associated to unresolved sources is not large enough to explain the spectral anomaly being below 3\% at 1 GeV (20\% at $\simeq 100$ GeV) of the total observed diffuse emission.
-Both studies are tuned on the 3FGL catalogue.
+To investigate the role of this additional component recent works \cite{Acero:2016qlg,Pothast:2018bvh} performed a source population study concluding that the diffuse flux associated to unresolved sources is not large enough to explain the spectral anomaly being below 3\% at 1 GeV (20\% at $\simeq 100$ GeV) of the total observed diffuse emission.
+Both studies are tuned on the 3FGL catalog.
 As a consequence, they reproduce the population of Galactic sources observed in the GeV energy domain which is largely dominated by Pulsars.
 These objects have $\gamma-$ray spectra with exponential cutoff at few GeV and are expected to provide a negligible contribution to observed emission at $E\ge 10\;$GeV.